bestselfcoaching

 Personal rituals include:

 • Practice mindfulness: Mindfulness helps us suspend judgment and cultivate equanimity and compassion.
-It is easier to show up mindlessly, with preconceived judgments about the person or topic and not really pay attention.
+It is easier to show up mindlessly, with preconceived judgments about the person or topic, and not really pay attention.
 It takes work to really hear what a person is saying.
 Listening is mindless; hearing is mindful.
 To start, ground yourself before going into a meeting.
 You don’t need to meditate for an hour before each meeting.
 It can be as simple as 3 deep breaths.
 Keep in mind a regular meditation or mindfulness practice has enormous benefits on brain health, and it makes the skill of mindfulness easier to tap into.

 • Ask open-ended, guiding questions: Open-ended questions help you see things from the perspective of others.
 Guiding responses should be supportive in nature, not shift responses.
 Shift responses are self-referential statements indicative of conversational narcissism.
 Support responses are other-directed and open-ended.